virtualtam/fortune-metal-fairy-tale/README.md

 # DISCLAIMER

 Use this at your own risk.
-One does not simply rock into his Office.
+One does not simply rock into his office.
 Hasardous content, may or may not be safe for work.

 # INSTALLATION & USAGE

+## ArchLinux
+This fortune-mod is available in the AUR, just look for the `fortune-mod-metalfairytale-git` and `fortune-mod-metalfairytale-fr-git` packages!

+## Manual installation

-Just copy the files 'metal-fairy-tale' and 'metal-fairy-tale.dat' to '/usr/share/fortune'!
+Provided you already have a fortune-cookie program installed, just copy the files `metal-fairy-tale` and `metal-fairy-tale.dat` to `/usr/share/fortune`!
 Thou shall then invoke the following command to bring some faerie to your terminal...

 `$ fortune metal-fairy-tale`

+## Frog version
+Same as above... just use `metal-fairy-tale-fr` and `metal-fairy-tale-fr.dat` instead!
+Invoke with:

+`$ fortune metal-fairy-tale-fr`

 ## Optional
 If for any reason you want to regenerate the random access file (metal-fairy-tale.dat),